What Is Oregano? Tips for Planting, Growing and Using the Herb

 What Is Oregano?

 Oregano is an aromatic herb used for centuries in cooking and herbal medicine.
-It is part of the mint family, and its scientific name is Origanum vulgare.
 It’s native to warm climates such as the Mediterranean but can also grow wild in many parts of North America.

 The oregano leaves are dark green and have a slightly bitter taste.
 Oregano is most commonly used in Italian, Spanish, and Greek cooking.
-It’s often added to vinegars, sauces, marinades, soups, and stews just like cilantro plant .
+It’s often added to vinegars, sauces, marinades, soups, and stews just like cilantro plant.
 Dried oregano can also be used to make tea, which is popular for its health benefits.

 The name Oregano comes from the Greek words oros (mountain) and ganos (joy), fitting as the herb grows wild on mountainsides.
 It has been used since ancient times in Mediterranean regions, particularly Greece and Italy, where it has long been a staple of Italian cuisine.
 Oregano was also valued for its medicinal properties; Hippocrates was known to use oregano for treating coughs and colds.